 Pre-game.
 Get your haircut/color, mani/pedi, eyebrow-shaping, and other salon needs done before John Waters Camp.
 Schedule your beauty needs in advance—you don’t want to show up with grown-in ROOTS, do you?!?
 (Unless it’s a particular character you are going for.)

 Party wear.
-In addition to the main Costume Contest, there are random theme parties—Twist Challenge, 70s Dance Party, 80s Trash Party, Rainbow March, etc. Basically know there is a party going on all the time, so let your freak flag fly.
+In addition to the main Costume Contest, there are random theme parties—Twist Challenge, 70s Disco Party, 80s Trash Party, Rainbow March, etc. Basically know there is a party going on all the time, so let your freak flag fly.
+Be a dandy in a weird suit, or demented royalty, or a club kid in a k-hole.
 If you don’t want to pack too much, accessories can make a look.
 A fit-and-flare 1950s-type dress paired with outrageous makeup, teased hair, bangle bracelets, and pointy shoes is suddenly a 1980s outfit.

 Camp wear.
 You know those skimpy tops and novelty t-shirts you have laying around that are too tacky or obscene for everyday life?
 Camp John Waters is where you wear them to hike/zipline/trampoline bounce/shoot arrows.
 Booty shorts, skintight yoga pants, and/or 1950s-style capris (hysterectomy pants, I call them!) are also in order.
 Or go upper-crust and dress à la Cuddles Kovinsky (Edith Massey) from Polyester and wear tennis whites or an equestrian ensemble.
 Be part of the Popular Slut Club!

 Resort wear.
-There is a definite John Water Camp version of resort wear—caftans, day pajamas, and silk robes are all popular choices among campers (in bed and outdoors).
+There is a definite Camp John Waters version of resort wear—caftans, day pajamas, and silk robes are all popular choices among campers (in bed and outdoors).
 I always bring a slinky 1970s-style disco dress—it doesn’t wrinkle, I don’t need a bra, and I look like I’m ready to do blow with Mick Jagger and Divine at Studio 54.

 Cold/rainy weather wear.
 It’s mid-September in Connecticut, so the weather is going to vary A LOT.
 The first two years were so warm that I basically lived in my swimsuits.
 The third year was so cold at night, I wore my leopard-print coat over everything (as camper Nate Watson pointed out, leopard print is a neutral at Camp John Waters).
 A motorcycle jacket is Cry-Baby-esque and a practical choice for stormy weather—there is a reason that bikers wear them in rain, sleet, and snow.
 Or a trench coat for flashing!
 Have a hoodie/cardigan/pullover sweater, a long-sleeve T-shirt, a pair of long pants/jeans, and/or warm tights to be able to throw on if it gets chilly.
 My most-used garment was a long black duster that felt like a casual cardigan but looked witchy–I threw it on over swimsuits and evening gowns equally.